2026 Ontario municipal elections

-The 2026 municipal elections in Ontario will be held on October 26, 2026.

-Voters in the province of Ontario elected mayors, councillors, school board trustees and all other elected officials in all of the province's municipalities.
+Municipal elections in Ontario will be held on October 26, 2026.
+Voters in the Canadian province of Ontario will elect mayors, councillors, school board trustees and all other elected officials in all of the province's municipalities.
 This will be the first set of municipal elections to not overlap with a provincial election in the same year since 2010.
+Municipal elections in Ontario are non-partisan.